nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 *  positional argument specifing the directory holding the reference genome (should end in ".fa" or ".fasta", can be gzipped and including ".gz")

 *bam2nuc*
-* --genome_folder - species the directory holding the reference genome (should end in ".fa" or ".fasta", can be gzipped and including ".gz")
+* --genomic_composition_only - specifies creation of the (genome-specific) genomic_nucleotide_frequencies.txt report
-* --genomic_composition_only - species creation of the genomic_nucleotide_frequencies.txt report, which is genome rathe than sample specific.
+* --genome_folder - specifies the directory holding the reference genome (should end in ".fa" or ".fasta", can be gzipped and including ".gz")

 **Input data:**

 * a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))